JMac8132/CrabGameTagModOld/README.md

 Instructions:

-Inject the CrabGameTagMod.dll at the main menu and don't close the console window that opens after injection(It will close the game)
+Inject the CrabGameTagMod.dll at the main menu and don't close the command prompt window that opens after injection(It will close the game)

-The console window is where you will be able to see when you toggle things off and on
+The command prompt window is where you will be able to see when you toggle things off and on

 Keybinds: